Daniel Dercksen

 Pieter-Dirk Uys and Daniel Dercksen at The Showroom Theatre in Prince Albert in 2018.

-Mutating into its final draft after countless rewrites, as well as six reading with actors throughout South Africa that helped shape its future, The Beauty of Incomplete Things enjoyed its world premiere in Cape Town on January 24, 2014 and a successful 3-week-run at the Joburg Theatre in July 2014.
-He has recently completed writing the novel The Beauty of Complete Things.
+After countless rewrites and six readings with actors across South Africa, The Beauty of Incomplete Things evolved into its final draft.
+The play enjoyed its world premiere in Cape Town on January 24, 2014, followed by a successful 3-week run at the Joburg Theatre in July 2014.

 At the opening night of The Beauty of Incomplete Things at the Intimate Theatre: Rowan Studti, Andre Lombard, Daniel Dercksen, Annie Malan, Wojek Lipinski and Brian van Rheede.